section-engineering-education/engineering-education/content/articles/statistical-hypothesis-testing-python-implementation/index.md

 published: true
 url: /statistical-hypothesis-testing-python-implementation/
 title: Statistical Hypothesis Testing With Python Implementation
-description: This tutorial is a comprehensive explanation and implementation of statistical hypothesis testing methods such as t-test, chi-squared test & ANOVA in python, It is well known that most of the implementation of these techniques are always in R, and most Data Scientists and Analysts who use python always shy away from it.
+description: This tutorial is a comprehensive explanation and implementation of statistical hypothesis testing methods such as "t-test", "chi-squared test" & "ANOVA" in python.
 author: qoyum-olatunde-yusuf
 date: 2021-06-16T00:00:00-11:00
 topics: [Statistical Analysis, Hypothesis Testing, Data Science, Python ]